mckinseyacademy/mcka-theme/SetupNotes.md

     }
 ```

-And then `paver update_db --settings=devstack`.
+After following any of these three paths, do `paver update_db --settings=devstack` to rebuild the database.

-The only way to reliably create new users is manually via the lms.
+Apros comes with a set of seed data, including preconfigured users.
+Unfortunately, it can't be loaded at this step, as
-(The confirmation mail can be read from the terminal, where all e-mails are printed by default.)
+it requires more configuration, so this is explained later in this document (see *Build Apros database and load seed data*)

 You might also want to assign staff rights to at least one user, to do this (assuming that your user in named `staff`):

 ```
-sqlite3 edxapp.db <<<'update auth_user set is_superuser=1, is_staff=1 where username="staff";'
+./manage.py dbshell <<< 'update auth_user set is_superuser=1, is_staff=1 where username="staff";'
 ```

 ### Run LMS